demostenes1509/nati-papelera-backend/README.md

   }
 }
 ```

+To run a specific Test Suite, you can run: `SUITETORUN='Suite Name' npm t`, and to run a specific Test, you can run: `TESTTORUN='Suite Name' npm t`

 ## Swagger
 Swagger is a nice tool to generate API's documentation.
 There are several decorators you need to add on every DTO and API.
 Examples: